selimslab/selimslab.github.io/_NOTES/arts/philosophy/hard-times.md

 “So we shall let the reader answer this question for himself: who is the happier man, he who has braved the storm of life and lived or he who has stayed securely on shore and merely existed?”
 ― Hunter S. Thompson

+“It's not the load that breaks you down, it's the way you carry it.”

 No winter lasts forever; no spring skips its turn

+Even the darkest night will end and the sun will rise

 This too shall pass